tao-pr/carracing-aigym/README.md

 * Install box2d, A 2D Physics Engine for Games ```pip install box2d-py```
 * Run ```jupyter notebook``` in this directory and run the notebook and you're done.
 Modify the notebook to improve the AI

-# If you are doing this part of a hackathon
+# If you are doing this as part of a hackathon

 * Please order pizza and beer/coke for the break
 * Please don't shower